 Stall walking may be difficult to stop if the horse must have stall rest due to illness or injury, must be kept separated (such as a stallion) or is on a restricted diet.
 To prevent stall walking you could try putting safe toys in the stall and hanging clean plastic bottles from the ceiling.
 The toys may be enough to distract the horse.
 Others may only see toys as obstacles to walk over or around.
 Learn to keep your horse healthy and happy in its stall and manage a stretch of stall rest.

 A horse turned out with companions will be happier and less likely to stall walk or develop other vices.
 This is the best way to prevent stall walking.
-Lots of grazing, or eating at a round bale will occupy your horse in a natural way, and exercise in the form of riding or driving may help.
+Lots of grazing, or eating at a round bale will naturally occupy your horse, and exercise in the form of riding or driving may help.